Lee Fisher

 Lee Irwin Fisher (born August 7, 1951) is an American attorney, politician, and academic.
-A member of the Democratic Party, he served as the 64th lieutenant governor of Ohio, with Governor Ted Strickland, from 2007 until 2011.
-He has served as the Dean of the Cleveland State University College of Law since 2017.
+A member of the Democratic Party, he served as the 64th lieutenant governor of Ohio under governor Ted Strickland from 2007 until 2011.
+Fisher previously served as the 44th attorney general of Ohio from 1991 to 1995.
+He unsuccessfully ran for the U.S. Senate in 2010.

+Fisher has served as Dean of Cleveland State University College of Law since 2017.
+Since 2025, he has served as President of Baldwin Wallace University.

 Early life and education

 Fisher graduated from Oberlin College in 1973 and earned a Juris Doctor from the Case Western Reserve University School of Law in 1976.
 He graduated from the Weatherhead School of Management Professional Fellows Program in 1996.
 In 2004, he received his master's degree in nonprofit organization from the Case Western Reserve University Mandel Center for Nonprofit Organizations.

-Career
+Legal career

-After graduation from law school, he was a law clerk for Judge Paul C. Weick of the U.S. Court of Appeals for the Sixth Circuit (1976–1977).
-In 1978, he joined the Cleveland law firm of Hahn Loeser & Parks LLP, and was an instructor in Legal Research, Writing, and Advocacy at Cleveland State University Cleveland-Marshall College of Law during the 1978 school year.
-During his 10 years in the state legislature, he continued to serve as of counsel to the law firm (1978–1990).
-He rejoined Hahn Loeser & Parks as a partner in 1995 and served as a partner until he was selected CEO of the Center for Families and Children in 1999.
+After graduation from law school, Fisher was a law clerk for Judge Paul C. Weick of the U.S. Court of Appeals for the Sixth Circuit from 1976 to 1977.
+In 1978, was an instructor in legal research, writing, and advocacy at Cleveland-Marshall College of Law and joined the Cleveland law firm of Hahn Loeser & Parks LLP.
+Fisher remained as of counsel to the law firm until his 1990 election as Ohio Attorney General; he rejoined as a partner in 1995 and remained until he was selected CEO of the Center for Families and Children in 1999.